-Our data shows personalized emails have a 3x response and success rate.
+Our data shows personalized emails have a 3x response rate.

-It doesn’t matter if it’s link building, PR or outbound sales – this post will improve your success rate.
+It doesn’t matter if it’s link building, PR or outbound sales – this post will help you find the right email address.

 Before I get into the checklist, it’s incredibly important you understand something.
 When prospecting, there are 2 types of websites you will come across:

 We would prefer to find a persons email address, but for these sites it’s ok to find general contact emails (co*****@si**.com, etc).
 Generally the same person managing the generic email manages the whole site, including the content.

 For these sites, we can’t find general contact emails.
 We need to find the personal email address of the journalist covering the content relevant to our pitch.